Kimescha/zk-DMARC/README.md

 **System Architecture**

 The system is divided into two main components:

-The Rust Parser (/parser): * Acts as a pre-processor for the ZK circuit.
+The Rust Parser (/parser): Acts as a pre-processor for the ZK circuit.
 Parses raw .eml files and performs "Relaxed" canonicalization.
 Extracts header indices (e.g., from_idx) and injects them into the circuit to reduce the computational cost of string searching in ZKP.

-The Noir Circuit (/circuit): Verifies the 2048-bit RSA signature of the DKIM header.Executes the alignment and binning constraints.Outputs a constant-size (approx. 400 bytes) ZK-SNARK proof.Installation & Setup
+The Noir Circuit (/circuit): Verifies the 2048-bit RSA signature of the DKIM header.Executes the alignment and binning constraints.Outputs a constant-size (approx. 400 bytes) ZK-SNARK proof.

-Prerequisites
+#### Installation & Setup

+**Prerequisites**

 Rust: Install via rustup, also the Rust Analyzer extension in vscode